 These strong, gusty storms have the potential to harm the lives and property of human beings.
 Also, for this it causes rain or snow causing flood or road passing incapability, lightning and wildfires may also happen, and also causes of wind shear are witnessed.

 Storms with heavy rainfall and duration relieve the drought areas.
 The heavy snowfall also might allow other recreational activities like skiing and snowmobiling.

 Storms are then created when a center of low pressure gets developed with the high-pressure system that surrounds it.
-These couple of opposing forces can also create winds and which result in the formation of the storm clouds like cumulonimbus.
-The localised areas of low pressure can also form from hot air rising off from the hot ground, which results in smaller disturbances like dust devils and whirlwinds.
+These opposing forces can also create winds which result in the formation of the storm clouds like cumulonimbus.
+The localized areas of low pressure can also form from hot air rising off from the hot ground, which results in smaller disturbances like dust devils and whirlwinds.

 Types of Storms

-Floods also occur due to the rain and while other water rising faster than the drains can handle.
+Flooding: Floods also occur due to the rain and other water rises faster than the drains can handle.
 Flooding often leads to high damage to homes and other commercial buildings.

-Lightning happens for storm damage, and this usually causes trees to fall, wildfires, structural fires, and also power outages.
+Lightning: Lightning happens to storm damage, and this usually causes trees to fall, wildfires, structural fires, and also power outages.

-Tornadoes are very dangerous, as the high winds often gush in excess of 300mph.
+Tornadoes: Tornadoes are very dangerous, as the high winds often gush in excess of 300mph.
 Tornadoes are very much prevalent in certain states like Oklahoma, Kansas, Texas, and Missouri.
-They are names “tornado alley”.
-Minnesota which lies on the northern edge, witnesses around 26 tornadoes per year, with an average of more than 2 per month.
+They are named “tornado alley”.
+Minnesota, which lies on the northern edge, witnesses around 26 tornadoes per year, with an average of more than 2 per month.

 The main damage is caused by tropical storms which include damage that happens to the water.

 Meteorological phenomena are the noticeable weather events explained by the science of meteorology.
 The variables of the Earth atmosphere bound the events of weather.